Arizona county quick to bat down election misinformation – KION546

 “So let’s say we have someone who lives in Gilbert, but they work in Surprise,” Gates explained on Saturday.
 “They go to the vote center in Surprise on their lunch hour.
 Where’s that from?”

-A record 290,000 of those ballots were dropped off at the county’s 223 vote centers and are now being processed.
-As of Monday morning the county had between 185,000 and 195,000 ballots to count, while nearly 1.4 million in-person and early ballots had been tabulated.
+A record 290,000 of those ballots were dropped off at the county’s 223 vote centers on Election Day and are now being processed.
+As of Monday morning, the county had between 185,000 and 195,000 ballots to count, while nearly 1.4 million in-person and early ballots had been tabulated.

 Gates said the audit taught the board and other county leaders the importance of battling misinformation quickly and accurately.

 He and county Recorder Stephen Richer have taken the lead, with Democratic Sheriff Paul Penzone also taking the podium at times.
 Gates is a lawyer who for years represented the GOP during county elections.
-Penzone said that the constant unfounded claims have forced Gates and Richer to spend an inordinate amount of time batting them down.
+Penzone said the constant unfounded claims have forced Gates and Richer to spend an inordinate amount of time explaining why they are wrong.

 “You know, what’s the saying, a lie travels around the world … 10,000 times before the truth even gets started?”
-Penzone said at Saturday’s media briefing.
+Penzone said Saturday.
 “That’s what we’re seeing here.
 We’re seeing people empowered by saying things that make them feel good and they’re not accountable for it and they lie.”

+David Becker, a former U.S. Justice Department lawyer who now runs the nonprofit Center for Election Innovation and Research, praised county election officials and Gates in particular for their rapid and consistent responses.

+“They’re not doing a good job, they’re doing an outstanding job,” Becker said.
+“I’ll tell you, I think Bill Gates and his colleagues have been the best of American governance, not just in the last week, but over the course of the past several years while they’ve been running elections in Maricopa County.”

+The Republican Party of Arizona has complained about Election Day issues and the prolonged vote count, which is normal in Arizona.
+Party Chair Kelli Ward complained about ballot-counting machines that could not always read the ballots.
+The 17,000 affected ballots were instead taken to the county’s central facility.
+Black bags of those ballots were stacked for processing Monday.

 Not every claim is a lie, but the accusations have answers that make sense.
-On Friday night, losing Republican U.S. Senate candidate Blake Masters accused the county of mixing up counted and uncounted ballots on at least two occasions.
+On Friday night, losing Republican U.S. Senate candidate Blake Masters accused the county of mixing up counted ballots with those that could not be tabulated by the vote center machines at least twice.
 He demanded that the more than 1.4 million ballots that had already been tabulated be recounted, calling it “a giant disaster.”

-That actually happened, but the mix-up did not lead to double-counted or uncounted ballots.
-That’s because the county plans for such issues.

-The spokeswoman for the county elections department responded to the statements just over an hour after being contacted by The Associated Press.

-Megan Gilbertson said at two vote centers, election workers combined voted ballots with a batch that could not be read by the on-site tabulators.
-Such mistakes happen in election, and Gilbertson said the department was ready because of systems in place to deal with such occurrences.
+Megan Gilbertson, the spokeswoman for the county elections department, told The Associated Press that election workers at two vote centers did combine voted ballots with a batch that could not be read by the on-site tabulators, but that the mix-up did not lead to double-counted or uncounted ballots because the department has systems in place to deal with such occurrences.

 “Because ballots are tabulated by batch, we are able to isolate the results from those specific locations and reconcile the total ballots against check-ins to ensure it matches,” she wrote less than two hours after Masters made the statement.
 “This is done with political party observers present and is a practice that has been in place for decades.”